Author: Ashwin Balakrishnan

 Link building isn’t about flash and wizardry.
 It’s about getting the basics right day after day, week after week, year after year.
 Great SEO is a marathon that never ends; there’s no destination, only a journey that can prove to be either very rewarding or very expensive.

-Ashwin Balakrishnan - Senior Marketing Manager at Optmyzr
+Ashwin Balakrishnan - Head of Marketing at Optmyzr

 Ashwin is a digital marketer specializing in content strategy and SEO.
 He currently looks after organic marketing at Optmyzr and contributes to Search Engine Journal.
 His writing can also be found on Wix, Nutshell, and other SaaS sites.
 Twitter | Linkedin